ColinZeDev/DistroVer/README.md

 ### TODO:
 - [ ] Add more distro icons
 - [ ] Add icons for '**BSD**' systems (ex: FreeBSD)
-- [ ] Switch the gui from tkinter to something like qml with pyside6
+- [x] Switch the gui from tkinter to something like qml with pyside6
+- [x] Convert the gifs to pngs
+- [ ] Add more system info